bingquan3846/infinite_filter/README.md

 # TYPO3 Extension "infinite_filter"

-Versatile news extension, based on extbase & fluid.
-Editor friendly, default integration of social sharing and many other features
+Infinite filter extension, based on extbase & fluid.
+Editor friendly. define your own logic to guide user to correct result.

+Result is related to text, tt_content, pages.

 ## If you read this on GitHub.com